pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 we can't expect to figure all of this out in one workshop.
 But we must address the right questions.

-My own thoughts on this, which are consistent with commons theory and echoed in [a blog post by Bruce Caron][collectives], is that a scholarly commons will form out of a need to understand something.
-A community will gather around this need out of at least two motivations:
+My thoughts on this, which are consistent with commons theory and echoed in [a blog post by Bruce Caron][collectives], is that a scholarly commons will form out of a need to understand something.
+A commons will be formed by people that actually care about the knowledge: a collective.
+This collective will gather around this need out of at least two motivations:

 1. a desire to gain understanding of some type of knowledge
 2. a desire and ability to make hidden things known, to satiate that desire for understanding

-The shared resource of that community is the active and latent knowledge of that field of study.
+The shared resource of that community includes the active and latent knowledge of that field of study.
 The subtractability of that resource is the potential contributions and discoveries within that field of study.
 Scholarly commons (plural) can form around any type of knowledge, and can be nested within each other, most likely, but not necessarily, following the structure of the knowledge around which they are based.
 It is also possible to structure these commons around the type of need they are trying to fill.
-But whatever the structure of these commons, we need a standard technical mechanism to tie them together, so that they are interoperable and can benefit each other.
+But whatever the structure of these commons, we need a standard technical mechanism to tie them together, so that they are interoperable and mutually beneficial.

 # The process is the product